-If you’ve found yourself dreaming about taking a leap of faith and pursuing a career since the lockdown, but don’t know where to begin, then this article is for you.
-We’ve gathered advice and recommendations from people all over the globe who have successfully transformed their hobby into a real job; so read on for inspiration and 8 kick-start tips to turn your favourite hobby into a rewarding career.
+If you’ve found yourself dreaming about taking a leap of faith and pursuing a new career but don’t know where to begin, then this article is for you.
+We’ve gathered advice and recommendations from people all over the globe who have successfully transformed their hobby into a real job, so read on for inspiration and 8 kick-start tips to turn your favourite hobby into a rewarding career.

 Know what you're looking for?
 Skip to: